dodgymike/hackrf-wiki/FAQ.md

 ## What is this big spike in the center of my received spectrum?

+### Q:

+I see a large spike in the center of my FFT display regardless of the frequency my HackRF is tuned to.
+Is there something wrong with my HackRF?

+### A:

 You are seeing a DC offset (or component or bias).
 The term "DC" comes from "Direct Current" in electronics.
 It is the unchanging aspect of a signal as opposed to the "alternating" part of the signal (AC) that changes over time.
 Take, for example, the signal represented by the digital sequence:
 ```
 -2, -1, 1, 6, 8, 9, 8, 6, 1, -1, -2, -1, 1, 6, 8, 9, 8, 6, 1, -1, -2, -1, 1, 6, 8, 9, 8, 6, 1, -1